rohanmahy/mahy-mls-xwing/draft-mahy-mls-pq.md

 # Security Considerations

-This ciphersuites defined in this document combine a post-quantum (or PQ/T hybrid) KEM with a traditional signature algorithm.
+The first five ciphersuites defined in this document combine a post-quantum (or PQ/T hybrid) KEM with a traditional signature algorithm.
 As such, they are designed to provide confidentiality against quantum and classical attacks, but provide authenticity against classical attacks only.
 Thus, these cipher suites do not provide full post-quantum security, only post-quantum confidentiality.

-Cipher suites using post-quantum secure signature algorithms may be defined in the future.
+The last two cipher suites also use post-quantum signature algorithms.

 For security considerations related to the KEMs used in this document, please see the documents that define those KEMs {{!I-D.ietf-hpke-pq}} and {{?I-D.irtf-cfrg-hybrid-kems}}.